ateeqdev/web3_of_the_day/README.md

 Journal of my learning progress in blockchain

+#### March 20, 2022 (Day 76): Solidity: Self Destruct Vulnerability
+Contracts can be deleted from the blockchain by calling selfdestruct.
+selfdestruct sends all remaining Ether stored in the contract to a designated address.

+Vulnerability
+A malicious contract can use selfdestruct to force sending Ether to any contract.

 #### March 19, 2022 (Day 75): Solidity: Minimal Proxy Contract

 If you have a contract that will be deployed multiple times, use minimal proxy contract to deploy them cheaply.